apache/superset/CONTRIBUTING.md

 pre-commit install
 ```

-Alternatively it possible to run pre-commit via tox:
+Alternatively it is possible to run pre-commit via tox:

 ```bash
 tox -e pre-commit